-- (a) A terminal sends nonce (8-bytes) to an ePassport IC. - (b) An ePassport IC generates a signature to the received nonce with the Active Authentication Private Key stored in the ePassport IC to send it to the terminal. - (c) The terminal tries to verify a signature using the Active Authentication Public Key read out separately from the ePassport IC and if the signature is successfully verified, the ePassport IC will be confirmed authentic.
+- a) A terminal sends nonce (8-bytes) to an ePassport IC. - b) An ePassport IC generates a signature to the received nonce with the Active Authentication Private Key stored in the ePassport IC to send it to the terminal. - c) The terminal tries to verify a signature using the Active Authentication Public Key read out separately from the ePassport IC and if the signature is successfully verified, the ePassport IC will be confirmed authentic.
 Note that a digital signature is applied to Active Authentication Public Key, which allows terminals to verify integrity and authenticity of the Active Authentication Public Key using the PKI system.

-As for the digital signature algorithms of Active Authentication, the PP [12] defines ECDSA (using a 256-bit or 384-bit private key), which was defined in [16] referred by the ePassport specifications [15].
+As for the digital signature algorithms of Active Authentication, the PP [12] defines ECDSA (using a 384-bit, 512-bit or 521-bit private key), which was defined in [16] referred by the ePassport specifications [15].

-As for the confidentiality of a related Active Authentication Private Key and integrity of an Active Authentication Public Key and an Active Authentication Private Key, the PP [12] requires a mechanism to issue an ePassport to a passport applicant while preventing the following two actions according to the organisational security policies P.Data_Lock described in 3.1.2.1.
+As for the confidentiality of a related Active Authentication Private Key and integrity of an Active Authentication Public Key and an Active Authentication Private Key, the PP [12] requires a mechanism to issue an ePassport to the passport holder while preventing the following two actions according to the organisational security policies P.Data\Lock described in 3.1.2.1.